-Traumatic Brain Injuries and the fight against ‘Malingering’
+Traumatic Brain Injury and the fight against ‘Malingering’

 I’m looking at a diagram of the human brain.
 In this picture it looks like a very wrinkly baseball mitt, cuddled up in the hard shell of skull.
 It is swaddled in three membranes all named different kinds of ‘mater’ (meaning ‘mother’ – pia: tender mother, dura: hard mother, between them the ‘arachnoid mater’: spidery mother?).
 The whole thing is perched on such a small neck, surely not fit for this burden.